vvaske/Extruder-E-steps-FlowRate-Calculator/README.md

 # Extruder-E-steps-Calculator By VASKE
+Please build the executable yourself or decompile the existing one if you don't trust (see Releases)

 Extruder E-steps Calculator by VASKE is easy tool to correct the STEPS/MM of your 3D Printer especially in case if you doing upgrade from Bowden tube to Direct Drive

 How this works?